 Sec.
 6-70.
 Merchandise restrictions.

-(a) Except as provided in section 6-20(b), no package dealer shall operate such business in connection with any other business or establishment.
+(a) Except as provided in section 6-20(b), no retail package dealer (standalone package store) shall operate such business in connection with any other business or establishment.
+A retail package dealer of distilled spirits shall carry an inventory of distilled spirits equaling or exceeding $150,000 at all times.

 (b) Beverages containing no alcohol may be dispensed through the use of vending machines, but no beverage alcohol shall be dispensed through such vending machines.